Jbrito6492/Jbrito6492/README.md

 <hr>

 <p align="center">
-  <i>When I'm not coding, you can find me exploring new technologies, contributing to the open source community, or taking Linda for a walk to debug my thoughts.</i>
+  <i>When I'm not coding, you can find me exploring new technologies, contributing to the open-source community, or taking Linda for a walk to debug my thoughts.</i>
 </p>

 <p align="center">